infiniteflight/infiniteflight-docs/developer-reference/opentrack/camera-position.md

 : Due to a bug, this API is not available in Infinite Flight 22.6.
 We'll re-add this in a future app update.
 Apologies for any inconvenience

-To set the Camera Position using the OpenTrack API, send just one chunk with 6 `double` values in the following order.
+To set the Camera Position using the OpenTrack API, send just one chunk with 6 `double` values in [Little-Endian](/guide/developer-reference/connect-api/version-2#little-endian) format in the following order.

 * X-Axis
 * Y-Axis